Isaaker/Ghost_Simulator_ES/SECURITY.md

 ## Reporting a Vulnerability

 To report a Vulnerability please contact my with one of the metods on Contact Section.
-Don't use the Google Forms o GitHub issues becaus this metods are public, and other developers can see it.
+Don't use the Google Forms o GitHub issues because this metods are public, and other developers can see it.

 ## Contact